MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 ---

 title: Complex organization and insights
-description: Learn about a complex organization and its associated Viva insights
+description: Learn about a complex organization and its associated Viva Insights
 author: v-smandalika
 ms.author: v-smandalika
 ms.topic: article